rahulsarchive/FOS_UAV/README.md

 ![open uav](Images/hw3.jpg)

 ![open uav](Images/asm1.jpg)
 For additional strenght we decided to do a composite on the wing cores with wood glue and paper towels.
 This gave us a hard and rigid outer shell which can take the impact of landings.
-This shell was coverd with a layer of packing tape to seall all the rough edges and then a layer of vinyl tape to provide some colour.
+This shell was coverd with a layer of packing tape to seal all the rough edges and then a layer of vinyl tape to provide some colour.

 ![open uav](Images/asm2.jpg)